khan-qasim/clustering-in-groundwater/README.md

 # Clustering implementation
 This code can help create clusters using Python.
 It was created for the paper entitled 'Understanding the activity of Radon-222 in a sand dune aquifer of an arid region through the application of machine learning'.

-It is permitted to use this code, provided that you cite it.
-For citation please refer to link: https://doi.org/10.1016/j.gsd.2021.100667
+This can be used for

+If you use this code in your research, we ask you to cite the following publication

+Khan, Q., Alshamsi, D., Hussein, S. and Mohamed, M., 2021.
+Understanding the activity of Radon-222 in a sand dune aquifer of an arid region through the application of machine learning.
+Groundw.
+Sustain.
+Dev., 15(2021), 100667.
+Available at: https://doi.org/10.1016/j.gsd.2021.100667